 Jump to navigation

-New applications are currently being processed by DXC within 5 business days on average.
-Enrollment updates are currently processed within 2-3 business days.
+New applications and enrollment updates are currently being processed by DXC within 10 business days on average.

 Providers with any of the following individual types may only have one application associated to a Social Security Number (SSN), even if they provide services in multiple locations: Billing Individual (BI); Individual within a Group (IWG); Ordering, Prescribing and Referring (OPR) providers.
 An additional application for any of these individual types with the same SSN and same National Provider Identifier (NPI) as a previous application (regardless of whether the individual type is the same as on the previous application) may result in the application being denied as a duplicate or denied claims.
 Individuals may affiliate with multiple groups in different locations.